 Patient Access is a UK website commissioned by the NHS and they will be able to help you restore your log in, please go to their support).

-Missed appointments could mean being removed from our list
+Missed appointments could mean being removed from our patients' list - see policy on GUIDES & LEAFLETS page.

-Approximately 150 appointments per month are classified as ‘Did Not Attend’ (DNA) - i.e. the patient did not turn up for the appointment and did not contact the surgery in advance to cancel/change appointment (minimum of 2 hours).
+Approximately 150 appointments per month are classified as ‘Did Not Attend’ (DNA) - i.e. the patient did not turn up for the appointment and did contact us in advance to cancel/change appointment (minimum of 2 hours).

-The effects of these are: ** frustration for patients trying to book appointments - wasted appointments increases waiting times ** waste of resources - time and money ** pPotential risks to the health of patients.
+The effects of these are: ** frustration for patients trying to book appointments - wasted appointments increases waiting times ** waste of resources - time and money ** potential risks to the health of patients.